The Chocolate Box

 Few large land animals escape the greatest catastrophes, when continents plunge beneath the oceans; oceans which may then turn acidic from volcanism so that the food chain collapses.
 Catastrophes vary greatly in the extent of their destruction, from along the meridian of maximum latitude change to where the ends of the temporary turning axis connect with the surface of the Earth.
 Those two points do not change their latitude or longitude at all, and if one should fall on an upland area far from the sea, it could provide sanctuary for the inhabitants.
 This brings us to an important factor that escaped Darwin as he struggled to explain the causes of evolution, and that was luck!

 It is upon the foundation of chance destruction, chance survival, chance association and chance opportunity that the science of evolution must be based.
 This also brings us to the major driving force of evolution: oceanic floods resulting from axis changes which are the result of massive asteroid impacts.
 In every major flood, most individuals of dominant life forms from the lowlands die.
-This provides an opportunity for less dominant and often smaller forms from the hinterlands to take over niches which have become available.
+This provides an opportunity for less dominant and often smaller forms from the hinterlands to take over niches that have become available.

 Step by Step